 Mine your old blog posts.
 Instead of giving up on that old and long forgotten content, squeeze out more mileage out of it by breathing new life into it.

 There are simple things you should do to extend the lifespan of all of your content.
 Revisit and refresh your content once in a while to keep it completely relevant and up-to-date.
 This way your posts don’t lose their value and keep engaging the visitors.

-Do a content audit to review all your existing content.
+Do a content audit and review all your existing blog content.
 Identify posts that get a lot of traffic or used to get a lot of traffic.
 Do a detailed review of each of these posts and think how they can be updated and improved.

 - New facts, information and ideas have become known that help you tell a better story.